A Gravel journey into

 Hotel Saint Roch provides comfortable shared bedrooms with mountain views, a soothing sauna for post-ride recovery, a swimming pool, a living room with a crackling fireplace, and a welcoming bar where you can share tales from the trails with fellow pilgrims.

-We’ll offer freshly prepared meals, including French breakfasts, energizing post-run snacks, and a communal ‘plat du jour’ dinner at the shared table.
+We’ll offer freshly prepared meals, including French breakfasts, post-ride pasta, and a communal ‘plat du jour’ dinner at the shared table.

 THE basecamp